Mark 13:24–27

 The rejected Messiah will return in power and glory to complete redemption.

-24 But in those days, after that oppression, the sun will be darkened, the moon will not give its light,
+24 But in those days, after that tribulation: ‘The sun will be darkened, and the moon will not give its light;

-25 the stars will be falling from the sky, and the powers that are in the heavens will be shaken.
+25 the stars will fall from the sky, and the powers of the heavens will be shaken.’

-26 Then they will see the Son of Man coming in clouds with great power and glory.
+26 At that time they will see the Son of Man coming in the clouds with great power and glory.

-27 Then he will send out his angels, and will gather together his chosen ones from the four winds, from the ends of the earth to the ends of the sky.
+27 And He will send out the angels to gather His elect from the four winds, from the ends of the earth to the ends of heaven.

 The rejected Messiah will return in power and glory to complete redemption.